liquidity-digital/front-end-assignment/README.md

 - Time to finish: 4 hours

 ## Bonus points for
-- Typescript
+- +Typescript
-- Test coverage
+- +Test coverage
-- CI/CD
+- ++CI/CD
+- +++Guess the missing interaction and animation given from the designer and fill it